On the far northeast tip of Indonesia’s Sulawesi island, you’ll find Lembeh, a small island separated from the mainland by the Lembeh Strait.

 Mawali Wreck

 If you only have time to dive one shipwreck in Lembeh, make it this one.
 This immense Japanese freight ship sunk during World War II and has remained in the depths ever since, tilted to one side.
+During this dive, there’s a high chance of spotting scorpionfish, lionfish, cuttlefish, and ghost pipefish.

-What to do Nearby
+What To Do Nearby

 Visit Tangkoko National Park

 Tangkoko National Park is a beautiful national park just to the north of the Lembeh Strait.
 It features three large mountains – Tangkoko, Dua Saudara, and Batuangus.
-Even beyond the mountains, there are great opportunities for trekking in the park.
+Even beyond the mountains, there are great opportunities for trekking in the nature preserve.
 You’ll have the chance to spot famous species such as the black-crested macaque and Tarsius tarsier.
 For the best experience, make sure to hire a local guide.

-Dive at Bangka Island
+Dive At Bangka Island

 Located to the north of Lembeh Island, Bangka Island is an entirely different beast when it comes to diving.
-The island lies right in the middle of the Coral Triangle making it a hotspot for biodiversity.
+The island lies right in the middle of the Coral Triangle, making it a hotspot for biodiversity.
 While you can also see macro life here, the real highlights are the vibrant reefs and drift diving.

-Dive at Bunaken National Marine Park
+Dive At Bunaken National Marine Park

-Where to Stay
+Where To Stay

 We stayed at Cocotinos during our visit to Lembeh and really enjoyed it.
-The resort is clean and bright with a beautiful pool and friendly staff.
+The resort is clean and bright, with a beautiful pool and friendly staff.
 The resort’s coastal location gives guests amazing views of the Lembeh Strait.

 Eco Divers Resort Lembeh